coob-app/plugins/plugins/singlechoose/README.md

 3. Adjust the state schema if needed
 4. Test thoroughly before publishing

+## Validation Rules

+The plugin enforces several validation rules:

+- **Minimum Options**: At least 2 options must be provided
+- **Maximum Options**: No more than 10 options allowed
+- **Single Correct Answer**: Exactly one option must be marked as correct
+- **Option Text**: All options must have non-empty text content
+- **Question Text**: Question field cannot be empty

 ## Troubleshooting

 ### Common Issues

 1. **Build Errors**: Ensure all dependencies are installed with `npm install`
-2. **Validation Errors**: Check that exactly one option is marked as correct
+2. **Validation Errors**:
+   - Check that exactly one option is marked as correct
+   - Ensure you have 2-10 options with text content
+   - Verify question text is not empty
 3. **Display Issues**: Clear browser cache and rebuild the plugin
+4. **Mobile Issues**: Test on actual mobile devices, not just browser dev tools

 ### Debug Mode